THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 And there’s always the wonderful beaches and islands of Thailand.
 Your kids will certainly enjoy playing on the beach and snorkeling.

-Though I firmly believe if you truly want to immerse your child into another culture perhaps taking a private tour with a local Thai expert.
+Though I firmly believe that if you truly want to immerse your child in another culture, perhaps taking a private tour with a local Thai expert.
 That can show you a floating market or perhaps how Thai farmers grow rice.

 BKK AND DMK AIRPORTS